Full Coverage Car Insurance in Fountain Hills, AZ

 🔔 If You're Over 50 in Fountain Hills

 Fountain Hills' large retiree population and scenic mountain setting create an above-average insurance environment for senior drivers with clean records.
-Arizona also offers a defensive driving course discount that can reduce your premium by up to 10% — and it can be completed online in a single day.
+Arizona's defensive driving course is available online and delivers a guaranteed discount with most carriers — one of the easiest savings in the state.

 Find Senior Discounts →What Is Full Coverage Car Insurance?

 Full coverage combines liability, collision, and comprehensive protection.
-In Fountain Hills, AZ, this combination addresses the risks specific to Arizona driving — including extreme heat, monsoon storms, dust storms, and wildlife crossings.
+In Fountain Hills, AZ, this combination addresses the risks specific to Arizona driving — including extreme heat, monsoon storms, dust storms (haboobs), and wildlife crossings.

 Comprehensive coverage covers non-collision events: theft, weather damage, dust storms, flooding, and animal strikes.
-In Arizona, this is especially important — Fountain Hills' famous fountain and scenic location make it a tourist destination, but its winding mountain roads and single-main-road layout create occasional traffic bottlenecks that affect local accident rates.
+In Fountain Hills, this is especially important — Fountain Hills' famous fountain and scenic location make it a tourist destination, but its winding mountain roads and single-main-road layout create occasional traffic bottlenecks.

 What Full Coverage Doesn't Cover